paolobettelini/hutopia/README.md

 A user can host his own `space` server. <br>
 When the space server starts up, it loads the plugins from the `plugins` folder.

+# Environmental variables

+* A `postgres` database connection string using a user with permissions to the database tables.
+* A Google `OAuth2` application with permission to access the email of users (auth secret, client id).
+* A redirect URI to the relay server `http(s)://SERVER:PORT/api/g_auth`.

 # Compile
 Prerequisites:
 ```bash